Exact gradient for general cost functions in variational quantum algorithms: Introduction

+In this work, we present a unitary-based and exact formulation of the PSR that differs from existing approaches: instead of operating at the cost-function (expectation-value) level, we derive the shift rule directly from the parameterized unitary operator itself.
+This unitary-centric formulation enables gradient evaluation for any differentiable cost function that depends on the circuit unitary, without assuming an expectation-value structure.
+By differentiating the unitary and using the structure of Pauli-generated rotations, we obtain a unitary-based PSR in which each derivative reduces to evaluating the circuit at a \(\pi\)-shifted parameter.
+At the unitary level, the gradient expression holds for arbitrary differentiable cost function that depends on \(\mathcal{U}(\boldsymbol{\theta})\), regardless of its internal form.
+This clearly distinguishes our method from the standard expectation-based PSR and provides a hardware-compatible gradient framework.

-We illustrate our exact formulation with a VQC that trains a parameterized unitary $\mathcal{U}(\boldsymbol{\theta})$ to approximate a target unitary $\mathcal{V}$ up to a global phase.
-The cost function is defined by the Hilbert–Schmidt inner product, and the exact gradient is derived using our generalized parameter-shift rule, enabling efficient and stable optimization.
-The exact gradient can be directly measured on quantum hardware using circuit-level implementations such as the Hadamard test (HT) and Hilbert–Schmidt test (HST).
+We illustrate the approach using a VQC model where a parameterized unitary \(\mathcal{U}(\boldsymbol{\theta})\) is trained to approximate a target unitary \(\mathcal{V}\) up to a global phase.
+Using the Hilbert-Schmidt inner product as the cost function, we show that the gradient obtained from the unitary-based PSR enables efficient and stable optimization.
+The gradient can be measured directly on quantum hardware via the Hadamard test (HT) and the Hilbert-Schmidt test (HST), providing a practical route for implementation.

-As a case study, we examine the variational compilation of a two-qubit GHZ state using an ansatz built from elementary gates $R_y$, $R_z$, and CNOT.
-The performance of our exact gradient is benchmarked against conventional numerical approaches, including two-point and four-point finite-difference methods.
-The results show that the exact parameter-shift gradient achieves superior accuracy and stability, even at small step sizes where finite-difference techniques are highly sensitive to noise, while also being implementable on near-term hardware through efficient quantum subroutines.
+As a case study, we examine the VQC of a two-qubit Greenberger-Horne-Zeilinger (GHZ) state using an ansatz composed of \(R_y, R_z\), and CNOT gates.
+We benchmark the unitary-based PSR against numerical finite-difference methods, including two-point and four-point formulas.
+Our approach achieves exact accuracy and remains stable even at small step sizes, where finite differences become highly sensitive to numerical noise, while remaining compatible with near-term quantum devices.
+We then extend the analysis to the synthesis of \(N\)-qubit Toffoli gates and Haar random gates, where the unitary-based PSR reproduces the theoretical gradient, whereas the standard PSR shows systematic deviations from the expected result.

-This work provides a unified and exact formulation of the parameter-shift rule for arbitrary VQA cost functions, broadening the applicability of gradient-based optimization in quantum computing.
-Our approach offers both theoretical clarity and practical benefits, opening new directions for the design of more robust and efficient quantum algorithms in the NISQ era.
+This work, thus, presents a unitary-based formulation of the PSR that applies to arbitrary VQA cost functions.
+The approach offers a clear gradient expression and practical benefits for gradient-based optimization.